-Winter Storm Warnings and Winter Weather Advisories are based on an average value (rounded up to the nearest inch) of the forecast snowfall or sleet range and meets or exceeds the 12- and/or 24- hour local criteria depending on the duration of the event.
+Winter Storm Warnings and Winter Weather Advisories are based on an average value (rounded up to the nearest inch) of the forecast snowfall and/or sleet range and meets or exceeds the defined criteria.
 The event duration is from the time winter weather precipitation begins to when it ends.